Stanford marshmallow experiment: Follow-up studies

 In the studies Mischel and his colleagues conducted at Stanford University, in order to establish trust that the experimenter would return, at the beginning of the "marshmallow test" children first engaged in a game in which they summoned the experimenter back by ringing a bell; the actual waiting portion of the experiment did not start until after the children clearly understood that the experimenter would keep the promise.
 Participants of the original studies at the Bing School at Stanford University appeared to have no doubt that they would receive a reward after waiting and chose to wait for the more desirable reward.
 However, Mischel's earlier studies showed there are many other situations in which children cannot be certain that they would receive the delayed outcome.
 In such situations, waiting for delayed rewards may not be an adaptive response.

-Watts, Duncan and Quan's 2018 conceptual replication yielded mostly statistically insignificant correlations with behavioral problems but a significant correlation with achievement tests at age 15.
+Watts, Duncan, and Quan's 2018 conceptual replication yielded mostly statistically insignificant correlations with behavioral problems but a significant correlation with achievement tests at age 15.
 These effects were lower than in the original experiment and reduced further when controlling for early cognitive ability and behavior, family background, and home environment.

-A 2020 study at University of California showed that "reputation management" plays a significant role in the experiment.
+A 2020 study at University of California showed that "reputation management" plays a significant role in the experiment—children would wait for nearly twice as long when told that their teacher would know how long they waited for.
 In findings presented in the journal Proceedings of the Royal Society B in 2021, Marine Biological Laboratory, researchers described cuttlefish (Sepia officinalis) that were able to pass an adapted version of the marshmallow test.
 Cephalopods engage in "future-oriented foraging" and the nine-month-old cuttlefish in the experiments were able to tolerate delays of 50 to 130 seconds, comparable to the performances of chimpanzees and crows.
 Individuals that had better self-control also demonstrated greater cognition in learning tests.
 A 2022 paper published in Psychological Science found that cultural differences can affect the marshmallow test.
 The study assessed Japanese and American children, with each child given a marshmallow or a wrapped gift with a delay before they could obtain a second.
 Results showed the Japanese group waited longer for another marshmallow, while the American group excelled on wrapped gifts.
 The authors argued this was due to how cultures contrast.
 In Japan, people gift more often around the year without a wait versus in the United States where people hold back opening presents on specific occasions like in birthdays.
 Additionally, parents of the Japanese participants reported having their children wait longer for meals compared to their American counterparts.
 A 2024 study extended the approach of Watts et al and found that "Marshmallow Test performance does not reliably predict adult outcomes."